Reviews are the lifeblood of your service business.

 Depending on the booking software your business uses (Jobber, HouseCall Pro, etc) you may even be able to integrate directly into the review management software and automate the entire process where after each appointment is complete, the customer will automatically receive an email or text asking for a review.

 Where this technology becomes especially useful is in the follow-up.
-Most review management software have the ability to identify if and when a customer has left a review and if they haven’t, the software will automatically send a follow-up message as a reminder.
+Most review management software has the ability to identify if and when a customer has left a review and if they haven’t, the software will automatically send a follow-up message as a reminder.
 These follow-up messages could bring your conversion rate up from 10% to 20%.

 This software will also be where you can monitor and sometimes even respond to all of your reviews across every platform.